 Claudio started out his design career in his hometown of Granada and has since worked his way through the metropolises of London, New York, and San Francisco.
 He places a lot of emphasis on transparency with his clients, bringing them into the process early to talk his ideas through, and he likes to show numerous iterations and prototypes, including the aspects of a design that didn’t work.

 Proof of Claudio’s inclusive approach can be seen in the success of both the studios and team members he has led at B-Reel and Fantasy.
-Most recently, Guglieri worked with the team at Lonely Planet on their mobile apps and is now embarking on his new role as Creative Director of Elephant—a division of Huge.
-Claudio’s new venture there will focus on cultivating the agency’s process and team and, of course, jamming on projects.
-We chatted with him about his path and how to lead teams that do great work.
+Most recently, Guglieri worked as the Creative Director of Fluent Design at Microsoft.

 What was your career path like from intern to Creative Director of some of the most award winning agencies out there?

 I actually wanted to become a college teacher and started a PhD back in 2006 in Fine Arts, but I was running out of money so had to find a full-time job.
 I spent a month creating a portfolio site on a CD and then went to all the agencies in the city and left the CD but no one called me—it was depressing!
 So my next move was to create a website and pretend to be a studio.